supertestnet/tapleaf-circuits/README.md

 The bit commitment address will contain 3 leaves:
 1. *Leaf 1:* Allows Vicky to spend the inputs of the bit commitment address after 10 blocks have passed.
 2. *Leaf 2:* Allows Paul and Vicky to cooperatively sign a 2/2 multisig to spend the inputs at any time.
 3. *Leaf 3:* Contains the actual bit commitment.
-Requires Paul to provide a valid full program trace in order to spend the inputs.
+Allows Paul to spend the inputs if he provides a Requires Paul to provide a valid full program trace in order to spend the inputs.

 This address is where Vicky will send funds if she believes Paul is misbehaving, because it forces him to provide a full trace of a valid program in order to spend the inputs.
 If he cannot, then Vicky can spend inputs after 10 blocks.
 This will be one of the three addresses used in the challenge-response proving system discussed later.

 One thing to note is that the creation of this (and the following two) addresses only relies on knowing the *hashes of the preimages* not the preimages themselves.

 Paul and Vicky should both do this independently, then compare the bitcoin addresses to make sure they are the same.

+[NOTE: As of now, this implementation does not support bisection.]

 ```javascript
 // Below we construct the bitcommit address.
 This is where Vicky should send funds if Paul is misbehaving.
 It forces him to provide a full trace of a valid program.
 Otherwise Vicky can spend the funds after 10 blocks.